laskaux/laskaux.github.io/_posts/2020-04-18-revolution-republic.md

 > The decision (the renewed confidence in Louis XVI as the head of the executive power) led to a breach in the ranks of he democrats.
 A protest demonstration, called for in a petition drafted by the Cordeliers Club on 16 July, was approved by the Jacobin Club; but the same evening, on Robespierre's initiative, the Jacobins withdrew their support.
 The Cordeliers, now faced with alternative of cancelling the demonstration or of going ahead on their own, decided on the latter course.
 The result as the petition of 17 July, drafted by François Robert and couched in more radical terms: while not specifically demanding a Republic, it called on the Assembly ‘de convoquer un nonveau corps constituant pour procéder au remplacement et à l’organisation d’un nouveau pouvoir exécutif’. . . . societies and clubs were invited . . . to march to the Champ de Mars to hold a peaceful demonstration.
 > <p align="right">—George F. E. Rudé, <em>The Crowd in the French Revolution</em> (1972)

-_However, an incident led to Bailly's proclaimation of martial law and the subsequent massacre:_
+However, an incident led to Bailly's proclaimation of martial law and the subsequent massacre:

 >Two Invalides, supposed to be spies, were massacred and their heads stuck on pikes.
 The insurrection became alarming.
 Lafayette again repaired to the Champ de Mars, at the head of twelve hundred of the national guard.
 Bailly accompanied him, and had the red banner unfurled.
 The crowd was then summoned to disperse in the name of the law; it refused to retire, and, contemning authority, shouted, “Down with the red flag!” and assailed the national guard with stones.
 Lafayette ordered his men to fire, but in the air.
 The crowd was not intimidated with this, and resumed the attack; compelled by the obstinacy of the insurgents, Lafayette then ordered another discharge, a real and effective one.
 The terri ed multitude  ed, leaving many dead on the  eld.
 The disturbances now ceased, order was restored; but blood had  own, and the people never forgave Bailly or Lafayette the cruel necessity to which the crowd had driven them.
 This was a regular combat, in which the republican party, not as yet sufficiently strong or established, was defeated by the constitutional monarchy party.
 The attempt of the Champ de Mars was the prelude of the popular movements which led to the 10th of August. &nbsp;[FAM]

 ![Massacre](/assets/img/revolution/champ-de-mars.jpg)

-_In the film, the order to fire is given by Bailly instead of La Fayette, which is perhaps the most crucial discrepancy with the true history.
-But unarguably, the reputation of these two royalist leaders had never been restored among the populace afterwards._
+_In the film, the order to fire is given by Bailly instead of La Fayette, which is perhaps its most crucial discrepancy with the true history._ But unarguably, the reputation of these two royalist leaders had never been restored among the populace afterwards.

 > The violent affray that took place on the Champ de Mars in July 1791 marked an important stage in the struggle for power between consitutional monarchists (Feuillants) and Jacobins, between liberal _bourgeoisie_ and revolutionary democrats.
 In Paris it led directly to the eclipse of Bailly and Lafayette as the leaders of the city administration; . . .
 In terms of the social history of Paris the Champ de Mars affair both represented the first bloody clash within the Third Estate—the growing divisions within which have already been noted—and the culmination of several months of social upheaval and of revolutionary agitation at the end of which de democrats organized in the Jacobin and Cordeliers Clubs appear as the undisputed leaders of the Parisian _san-culottes_.
 > <p align="right">—George F. E. Rudé, <em>The Crowd in the French Revolution</em> (1972)